njamesgeorge1223/Charity-Funding-Analysis-with-Neural-Networks-using-TensorFlow/README.md

 ## Summary

 Overall, through optimization, the model exceeded the target predictive accuracy of 75% with 80.87%.
-If I were to attempt to improve performance in the future, I would modify the optimization program to include other neural network configurations beyond sequential.
+If I were to attempt to improve performance in the future, I would, among other things, modify the optimization program to include other neural network configurations beyond sequential.